TheMagicNacho/model-un/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

 ## 🇺🇳 What is Model UN?
 WTF even is a Planning Poker?
-Poker is a fun card game, not a serious business tool! 🃏 Model UN is an open-source, real-time consensus-building tool that merges the formality of United Nations proceedings with the practicality of agile planning poker.
-It offers teams a fun, themed way to estimate story points, prioritize work items, or vote on any team decision that benefits from anonymous input and collective reveal.
+Poker is a fun card game, not a serious business tool!

+Model UN is an open-source, real-time consensus-building tool that merges the formality of United Nations proceedings with the practicality of agile planning poker.
+This game offers teams a fun, themed way to estimate story points, prioritize work items, or vote on any team decision that benefits from anonymous input and collective reveal.

-Planning poker looks white and sterile and boring, we look cool AF. and We got more than two collors!
+Planning poker looks white and sterile and boring, we look cool AF. and We got more than two colors!

 Perfect for:
 - Remote sprint planning sessions